ManitaPasi/ManitaPasi/Readme.md

 ---

 ## 🚀 About Me
-Hello!
-I'm Manita, a passionate tech enthusiast and data wizard.
+I'm passionate tech enthusiast and data wizard.
 My journey in the world of data has been both exciting and transformative.
 With a Master's degree from Northeastern University, I've delved deep into the realms of data science, data analysis, and machine learning.

 ## 💡 Professional Highlights
 - **Wayfair, Boston**: Revolutionized data analytics as an IT Software Engineer Co-op, where I brought data to life through Power BI and Tableau dashboards.